Locations:

 What do tumor suppressor genes do?

-• Keep cells from dividing too fast and multiplying so quickly that they form tumors.
+• Keep cells from multiplying so fast that they form tumors

 Why do people have mutated tumor suppressor genes?

-Some people inherit abnormal or mutated tumor suppressor genes from their biological parents.
-That means the egg or sperm that creates your cells carried mutated genes.
-Li-Fraumeni syndrome is an example of a condition that happens when you inherit a mutated tumor suppressor gene.
+Some people inherit abnormal tumor suppressor genes from one or both biological parents.
+Li-Fraumeni syndrome is an example of a condition that happens when you inherit a mutated copy of TP53.
+Even inheriting one mutated gene increases your cancer risk.
+Cancer usually develops when both copies of a tumor suppressor gene stop working.
+This is a concept known as the “two-hit hypothesis.”

 Advertisement